ImranChowdhury00/BazarShodai/README.md

 # BazarShodai
-Single Vendor E-commerce Platform, built using `Django`, offering secure login with email authentication and secure payment with **SSLCommerz**.
+Single Vendor E-commerce Platform, built using Django, offering secure login with email authentication and secure payment with SSLCommerz.

 ---